TheDarioAu/trellotalent-site-2022-11/README.md

 ## Deepwoken Statmaker
 https://deepwokenstatmaker.vercel.app/

-The trello where the data was fetched from has been privated All the data is now from a json file
+The trello where the data was fetched from has been privated, all the data is now from a json file.

 Designed with the intention of creating stats based on the cards the user has chosen.